Kanackle/SP-500_stock_data/README.md

-# SP-500 Stock Data ~ Machine Learning Model
+# 20 Stock SP-500 Analysis ~ Machine Learning Model

 Samantha Miller
 Nancy Pineda
 Kanak Somani
 Kevin Xu
-Samson Cheffa

 ## Purpose
-The purpose of this analysis was to analyze treads in 20 popular S&P 500 Stocks.
+The purpose of this analysis was to analyze treads in 20 popular S&P 500 Stocks and answer the question, can we predict stock prices or find patterns to help us make better trading decisions?

 ## Processes